 Every renter dreads hearing the word eviction.
-To most people, the word conjures up images of being kicked out on the street by their landlord for failure to pay rent or some other major infraction.
-This is a whole different ball game in which the landlord “evicts” a tenant by not fixing an uninhabitable rental.
-If you’re looking to get out of a lease early and the conditions in your apartment are severe enough to make it unlivable this can be a valid defense.
+For most people, the word conjures up images of being kicked out on the street by their landlord; for failure to pay rent or some other major infraction.
+This is a different ball game in which the landlord “evicts” a tenant by not fixing an uninhabitable rental.
+If you’re looking to get out of a lease early and the conditions in your apartment are severe enough to make it unlivable, this can be a valid defense.
 But there’s also a way to bring constructive eviction against the landlord.

-Simply put, constructive eviction is when a landlord interferes, through action or failure to act, with a tenant in a way that prevents them from using the property.
-It must be proven in court, and if so the tenant is released from any obligation to pay rent on the remainder of their lease term.
+Constructive eviction is when a landlord interferes through action or failure to act with a tenant in a way that prevents them from using the property.
 Essentially it allows the tenant to break the lease without any legal consequences.
+It must be proven; in court, and if so, the tenant is released from any obligation to pay rent on the remainder of their lease term.

 To claim constructive eviction, you must demonstrate that the landlord has failed to uphold the warranty of habitability conferred on all rental apartments by New York law.
-The problems must be severe, such as led paint, asbestos, a lack of basic utilities or anything else that makes the unit unlivable or exposes you to a clear and present danger.
+The problems must be severe, such as lead paint, asbestos, a lack of essential utilities, or anything else that makes the unit unlivable or exposes you to clear and present danger.
 Tenants also have a right to “quietly enjoy” their unit for the duration of the lease.
-Tenant harassment or the constant commitment of similar lease violations, such as the landlord repeatedly entering the unit without notice or reason are also grounds for constructive eviction.
+Tenant harassment or the constant commitment of similar lease violations, such as the landlord repeatedly entering the apartment without notice or reason, is also grounds for constructive eviction.

-As mentioned, the problems must be serious.
+As mentioned, the problems must be severe.
 A creaking door or peeling (nonlead) paint are not good arguments.
-The standards are high for this because you are essentially asking the court to conclude that the landlord is forcing you out by making the unit unlivable.
+The standards are high for this because you ask the court to conclude that the landlord is forcing you out by making the unit unlivable.

 In New York State, you must first move out to claim constructive eviction.
 But before doing so, you should document the problem to give you the best chance of success.
-Call 311 and have the Housing Preservation Department or Department of Buildings send out an inspector to document the issues.
-You should also do your documentation by taking photos, keeping copies of letters you’ve sent to the landlord and call in other experts to confirm the problems such as asbestos, mold, lead paint, etc.
+Call 311 and have the Housing Preservation Department or Department of Buildings send an inspector to report the issues.
+You should also do your documentation by taking photos, keeping copies of letters you’ve sent to the landlord, and calling in other experts to confirm the problems such as asbestos, mold, lead paint, etc.

-- That your landlord owed you a duty, such as providing basic utilities or a residence free from toxic materials like lead paint.
+- That your landlord owed you a duty, such as providing essential utilities or a residence free from toxic materials – lead paint

-- That because of this neglect the apartment became unlivable.
+- Because of this neglect, the apartment became unlivable.

-- That you left the apartment within a reasonable amount of time after the landlord’s failure to fix the problem.
+- That you left the apartment within a reasonable amount of time after the landlord failed to fix the problem